-The Sustainable Pennsylvania Community Certification, a project of the Pennsylvania Municipal League and Sustainable Pittsburgh, is a voluntary performance recognition program to help municipalities achieve their sustainability goals to save money, conserve resources, and encourage innovation.
+Sustainable Pennsylvania Community Certification, a project of the Pennsylvania Municipal League and Sustainable Pittsburgh, is a voluntary performance recognition program to help municipalities to achieve sustainability goals to save money, conserve resources, and encourage innovation.
 It is intended to bring recognition to municipalities that are applying the policy and practice of sustainability as their way of operating in order to advance community prosperity.
-Focused on municipal operations, policies, and practices; the certification also serves as a mechanism for sharing best practices for creating a more sustainable Pennsylvania.
+Focused on municipal operations, policies, and practices, the certification also serves as a mechanism for sharing best practices for creating a more sustainable Pennsylvania.

 White Township Sustainability

 White Township is acknowledged for its progress in such areas as community design and land use, energy efficiency, health and wellness, stormwater, recycling and waste reduction, fiscal controls, and internal management and operations.

 Chris Anderson, White Township Assistant Manager, oversees the program as part of his duties.
 The township will adopt a resolution affirming participation in the Sustainable Community Essentials Certification Program.

 The White Township Manager, Milton Lady, begins working on the budget typically in October for the following year.
 Staff discussions and workshops with elected officials are used to determine the needs of the upcoming year.
 A minimum of 5 to 10 percent of funds is carried over to the next year.
 These funds are used for capital improvement projects/purchases.

 Newly elected officials attend the PSATS New Supervisors Boot Camp.
 This is a comprehensive three-part program on the operations and governance of the Township.
 White Township encourages training in all aspects that are beneficial to the township operations.

 White Township has an agreement with the Indiana Fire Association (https://www.indianafire.com) to provide service to White Township.
 The township works closely with the fire department on an array of safety features and needs of the community.